priya606/PROJECTS/DJANGO PROJECTS/README.md

 # Django-project
-Bulit personal portfolio using django web framework
+Bulit personal portfolio using django web framework and deployed the app using Railway